Ada Međica: Human history

 In 1962 first settlers began visiting the island when the first stilt houses were constructed.
 The very first one was a tree house built on the tip, constructed by Peđa Ristić, an architect and artists, nicknamed Peđa Isus (Peđa the Jesus).
 He built it after the Communist authorities confiscated his family's home, as his own "free sanctuary".
 After he was informed that the authorities plan to demolish his tree house because "it became the gathering place of young people who are, with their outfits and behavior, inadequate for Tito's youth", Ristić removed the house from the tree and placed it on the ground.
 He was criticized originally, but in time got praises for being an "urban Robinson [Crusoe]" while his idea was labeled as rebellious and escapist.
 Also, he inspired many others to spend weekends on the islands, technically without leaving the city but also without any of the urban rush.

 Already in 1963 the care of the island has been entrusted by the municipal government to the “Society of the Sava and Danube Devotees” for 99 years, as ordered by the decision of the Supreme Court of Yugoslavia.
 Stilt houses were first built on the side facing the Ada Ciganlija and later the side facing New Belgrade's Block 44 also developed.
 The city later sued the Society wanting the island back, but they lost in court.
+Small pier for the boat line from the New Belgrade's bank to the island was built in the 1960s.
+Behind the pier a neighborhood of Sava Blocks developed later.
+In the process of cleaning the quay in the late 2023, city government ordered demolition of the pier without explanation.

 When a 3 km long international swimming marathon "Ada Međica" was organized in July 2016, a non-exploded, 50 kg heavy World War II bomb was discovered near the island's tip, at the depth of 11 m.
 The bomb was removed and destroyed.
 The marathon, known as one of the rare swimming events in Serbia which includes swimming upstream, is planned as an annual event and the second outing in 2017 was dedicated to the celebration of 55 years since the first houses were built on the island.
 Since 2018 there are two races: one recreational (1 km downstream only) and one professional and semi-professional (2.7 km around the island).
 By 2021, the number of races further diversified, the competition became international and the points for the "SRB Open Water Cup" have been awarded.
 The competition was renamed to the "International Belgrade's Swimming Marathon Ada Međica".